pierrelux/rlbook/_sources/adp.md

 $$ d^*(a|s) = \nabla \Omega^*(q^*_\Omega(s, \cdot)) = \frac{\exp(q^*_\Omega(s,a))}{\sum_{a' \in \mathcal{A}_s} \exp(q^*_\Omega(s,a'))} $$

 This is the familiar softmax policy we encountered in the smooth MDP setting.

 # Parametric Dynamic Programming

 We have so far considered a specific kind of approximation: that of the Bellman operator itself.
 We explored a modified version of the operator with the desirable property of smoothness, which we deemed beneficial for optimization purposes and due to its rich multifaceted interpretations.
 We now turn our attention to another form of approximation, complementary to the previous kind, which seeks to address the challenge of applying the operator across the entire state space.

-To be precise, suppose we can compute the Bellman operator $Lv$ at some state $s$, producing a new function $U$ whose value at state $s$ is $u(s) = (Lv)(s)$.
+To be precise, suppose we can compute the Bellman operator $\mathrm{L}v$ at some state $s$, producing a new function $U$ whose value at state $s$ is $u(s) = (\mathrm{L}v)(s)$.
 Then, putting aside the problem of pointwise evaluation, we want to carry out this update across the entire domain of $v$.
 When working with small state spaces, this is not an issue, and we can afford to carry out the update across the entirety of the state space.
 However, for larger or infinite state spaces, this becomes a major challenge.

 So what can we do?
 Our approach will be to compute the operator at chosen "grid points," then "fill in the blanks" for the states where we haven't carried out the update by "fitting" the resulting output function on a dataset of input-output pairs.
 The intuition is that for sufficiently well-behaved functions and sufficiently expressive function approximators, we hope to generalize well enough.
 Our community calls this "learning," while others would call it "function approximation" — a field of its own in mathematics.
 To truly have a "learning algorithm," we'll need to add one more piece of machinery: the use of samples — of simulation — to pick the grid points and perform numerical integration.
 But this is for the next section...